Full QPS CTE Program Admissions Policy

 7 or more 0

-3. Conduct/Discipline: Maximum 25 points
+3. Conduct/Discipline – Maximum 25 Points

-Number of Incidents (not to include minor infractions) Points
+Number of Incidents (excluding minor infractions) Points

 0 25